RuthMaria/gostack-react-fundamentals/README.md

 ## :books: About

 It is an application that allows you to search GitHub repositories.
+Where you can to see the details of this repository, such as: name, description, stars, forks and issues.
+The repositories are saved in the localStorage.

 <a id="execution"></a><br>